Multi-dimensional Evaluation of Empathetic Dialog Responses: Introduction

-Seeing the importance and necessity of studying perceived empathy, we propose a novel multi-dimensional evaluation framework that measures both expressed empathetic communicative intents as well as perceived empathy in multi-round dialogue setting.
-Notably, our perceived empathy dimension consists of four critical aspects, namely, \emph{perceived engagement}, \emph{perceived understand}, \emph{perceived sympathy} and \emph{perceived helpfulness}.
-To validate the practicability of the proposed multi-dimensional empathy framework, we annotate an internal dataset consisting of 2,000 customer service dialogue sessions.
-We carry out a fine-grained analysis and validate that the proposed framework can effectively capture the relational trait of empathy, reflected by high correlation between perceived empathy and overall dialogue session satisfaction ratings.
+In this study, we propose a novel conceptual framework to evaluate empathy in multi-round dialogues.
+Specifically, this framework measures both expressed and perceived empathy intents.
+Our proposed multi-dimensional evaluation framework includes four perceived empathy dimensions: (1) \emph{perceived engagement}, (2) \emph{perceived understand}, (3) \emph{perceived sympathy} and (4) \emph{perceived helpfulness}.
+To validate this framework's practicality, we annotated an internal dataset of 2,000 customer service dialogue sessions. and performed a fine-grained analysis.
+Our findings show a strong correlation between perceived empathy and overall dialogue satisfaction ratings, affirming the framework's efficacy in capturing empathetic traits.